 Predators

 Snakes are prey for birds, skunks, opossums, raccoons, fish, other reptiles, minks, ferrets, and house cats.
-Humans take a large toll, too, but their most significant threat is habitat loss.
+Their most significant threat is habitat loss.
+Humans take a toll on them, as well.

-Snakes want to escape from humans and will quickly do it, given half a chance.
+Snakes want to escape from humans and will quickly do it, given a chance.
 A cornered snake will be frightened and express it by hissing and shaking its tail.
 (The shaking tail may rustle nearby brush and sound like the rattles of a rattlesnake—many harmless snakes are killed because of this.)
-Because it’s trapped, a snake may advance as a bluff to try to scare the individual away.
+Because it’s trapped, the snake may advance as a bluff to try to scare the individual away.
 If that fails, it may eventually strike.
 A snake can lunge forward about half the length of its body.
+When encountering a snake, just slowly move out of its way and all will end well for each of you.

 1 “Skin Wars,” S1 E4, American Game Show Network, August 27, 2014.